estp1g/jiajia_vis4embed/README.md

 # jiajia_vis4embed
 This is the visualization of embedding for news.
 We utilize [feder](https://github.com/zilliztech/feder) to visualize the news embeddings.
-The news are embedded by 3 methods, BERT, m3e and openai ada.
+The news are embedded by 3 methods: wwm(bert), m3e and openai ada.
 The embeddings firstly are processed by [faiss](https://github.com/facebookresearch/faiss) and then visualized.
 As a by-product, we also tried to visualize the news embeddings processed by [hnswlib](https://github.com/nmslib/hnswlib).

 ## Dependency (only visualization part)
 federpy 0.8.0